steinmetzr/COMP278/Labs/Lab0.md

 	git push -u origin master

 If it asks for your password, you didn't set up the SSH keys properly.
-If this happens, don't fret, you can still type in your project host password and press Enter (or go back and fix it).
+If this happens, don't fret, you can still type in your project host password and press Enter (or go back and fix your SSH keys).
 By the way, don't expect to see anything as you type in your password, nothing will appear (it's not broken, it's a security feature).

 If all goes well, when you reload your Bitbucket or Github repository page, you will see course greetings.
 This indicates that you successfully cloned my repository on your machine and pushed it over to the project host.
 Later on, if you ever wonder if you were able to push something over successfully, you can take a look at your repository on the project host.
 Those of you in the know may ask: why not just fork my repsitory?
 The answer: because Github won't allow you to fork a public repository into a private repository.

+At this point, your local and remote repsitories are set up!
+Hooray!

+## Share your repository with me, and watch my repository

 I'd like to take a peek at your repository, but I can't!
 Indeed, nobody but you can see it (hence the term private).
 You need to add me as a collaborator to your private repository so I can see all the hard work that you're up to.
 Bitbucket users: click the gear icon (It's **Administration**), select **Access management**, enter `lawrancej` under Users, select **Admin**, and click Add.
 Github users: click the wrench and screwdriver icon (It's **Settings**, not **Account settings**), click **Collaborators**, enter `lawrancej`, and click Add.

 Now that I can see you, why don't you watch my repository, so you know whenever I make updates?
 I make updates frequently, and I won't email you when I make changes.
 On [Bitbucket](https://bitbucket.org/lawrancej/comp278) or [Github](https://github.com/lawrancej/COMP278), click on the eye icon to watch my repository.

-At this point, your local and remote repsitories are set up!
-Hooray!
+Now we can see each other's stuff.
+Sweet!

+## Practice committing and pushing work

 We just need to ensure that you can commit work to wrap up this lab.